 Using the writing or ideas of your peers or online texts without citing them is plagiarism.
-Using AI generative tools to substantially complete an assignment (e.g. by entering exam or assignment questions) is plagiarism.
+Using Al generative tools to substantially complete an assignment (e.g. by entering exam or assignment questions) is plagiarism.

 While generative AI tools have value in fostering quick access to understanding, these tools can also be used in ways that bypass key learning objectives.
 Keep in mind that what you're getting from AI is crowdsourced information, not the reliable product of research and assessment.
 All large language models have a tendency to make up incorrect facts and fake citations and manufacture hallucination of truth and texts.
 You will be responsible for all inaccurate information submitted from AI.
 Also, do not use AI to draft your paper.
 Do not use AI to give you citations.
 I am saying this both for purposes of coming up with reliable evidence and also from an academic integrity (i.e, cheating) standpoint.
 If you didn't write it, don't put your name on it and claim that you wrote it.
 Close the window before you start drafting and understand the context of your textual evidence in relation to the reading.
 If you use AI tools during your writing process, acknowledge the use of generative AI (other than incidental use) and default to disclosing such assistance when in doubt.

-Please note: assignments containing undisclosed AI-generated writing will receive 60%; students will be invited to a conference with me to discuss the extent of the plagiarism.
+Please note: assignments containing undisclosed AI-generated writing will receive 60%; assignments containing inaccurate hallucinated content will receive 0% (e.g. incorrect quoting of the original text).
+Students will be invited to a conference with me to discuss the extent of the plagiarism.
 If a revision option is allowed, the grade will be combined with the 60%.